opensourcesblog/tensorflow-mnist/README.md

 The aim is to develop some kind of handwriting software.
 I will try to add some kind of letter/digit recognition to be able to extract the handwritten words and letters/digits from a photo.

-To me to be able to run this software, there were some steps I had to take:
+For me to be able to run this software, there were some steps I had to take:
 (This is from my installation notes)

 Install 64-bit Python 3.5 (minimum):